-- By nature, ground meat loses its moisture rather quickly, so be sure to ask your butcher for meat that has been ground the day you plan to use it.
+- Ground meat loses its moisture rather quickly, so be sure to ask your butcher for meat that has been ground the day you plan to use it.

 - When choosing your meat, consider the fat to meat ratio.
 Leaner is not always better.
 Ground beef with at least 15% fat content works best and ground round and ground chuck are both good choices.

-- If you prefer lean ground beef add 1 tablespoon of olive or vegetable oil per pound of meat.
+- If you prefer to use lean ground beef add 1 tablespoon of olive or vegetable oil per pound of meat.

 - Cut your meat into 1-inch cubes (don’t trim the fat), place it in a plastic bag and freeze for 30 minutes.
 This prevents the fat from getting too soft resulting in a juicier, less dense patty.
 Use a grinding blade with 1/4-inch holes and freeze that along with the meat to keep it as cold as possible.